About ITE Centre for Music and the Arts (CeMTA)

 Held every two years since 2012, the ITE Visual Arts Show has been offering a spectacle of diverse artistic works created by ITE students and staff.
 More than 300 pieces of art works by students and staff from all three ITE Colleges and community groups are displayed.

 The exhibits go beyond the gallery, the art creations spill off the canvases and are displayed throughout the campus.
 These include Artworks from community arts projects, coursework as well as individual contributions.
-The biannual Art Show rotates among the ITE Colleges – the next one slated to be in 2020 at ITE College West.
+The bi-annual Art Show rotates among the ITE Colleges – the next one slated to be in 2020 at ITE College Central.

 The ITE Musical has its humble beginnings more than 10 years ago, with the first production of Midsummer’s Night Dream staged at the Kallang Theatre.
 It produced one of Singapore’s most prolific theatre actresses, Siti Khalijah Zainal, who was then an ITE student.